ottodevs/proof-of-networking/README.md

 #### ② Presentation of Case Study

 -   As the founder, I have attended over seven Web3 conferences around the world this year.
 There, I noticed the following problems The baffling dichotomy between Telegram and Twitter when exchanging contact information, and DM notes to remember who you have met.
 Taking selfies.
 Also, some of the people I met were not satisfied with the above means and were writing everything down in spreadsheets and note-taking apps.
 This was taken as proof of the challenge.
+Moreover, due to the lack of effective identity gating, one usually ends up getting not connected at all or waking up every day to an inbox flooded by random DMs and spam.

 <p align="center">
     <img src="https://imagetforhackathon.s3.sa-east-1.amazonaws.com/Screen+Shot+2022-08-17+at+7.56.55+PM.png" width="300">
 </p>

+-   In the United States, losses from identity theft and related fraud grew from $1.8 billion in 2019 to $3.3 billion in 2020 and $5.8 billion in 2021 (FTC, 2022).
+As more and more of our lives shift to digital following the global pandemic, this problem continues to grow at a rapid pace.

 -   A qualitative survey revealed that more than 90% of the respondents were not satisfied with existing social networking sites such as Telegram and Twitter.

 #### ③ Problem-solving

--   Our product should provide the best UX to solve the above issues.
+-   Our product should provide the best UX to solve the above issues by sharing your profile in a specially designed business card format in Web3 industry, you can quickly showcase who you are and why your connections are valuable.

+    -   **You can combine all of your contact information into one profile.**
+    -   **You can also include other profile information in term of your identity and career.**
+    -   **Profile data is exchanged and stored with each other using QR codes.**
+    -   **Searchable Profile data.**
+    -   **The issuance of SBTs to prove that they have met will make the connection between users stronger and more memorable and composable.**
+    -   **User can own social graph relationship’s data**

 #### ④ User flow and thought process